oznogon/gattaibushido-public/rules/01_intro.md

 #### Deal Starting Caches and Finalize the Deck

-Coach deals out the Pilots' starting Caches of cards, which defaults to three (3) cards unless special abilities modify it.
+Coach deals out the Pilots' starting Caches of cards, which defaults to two (2) cards unless special abilities modify it.
+Coach also deals himself a starting Cache equal to the number of Pilot Players present in the game session.

 After this is done, he shuffles the Jokers back into the Deck, face-up.
 The Deck is now prepared for play.